-- i) Students who commenced their programme post 1 February 2017, have successfully transferred from MPhil to PhD (where applicable) and completed the research phase of their programme within: - three years and will be writing, completing, and submitting their thesis in their fourth year of full-time registration, or - six years and will be writing, completing, and submitting their thesis in their seventh or eighth year of part-time registration.
+- i) Students who commenced their programme post 1 February 2017, have successfully transferred from MPhil to PhD (where applicable) and completed the research phase of their programme within: - three years and will be writing, completing, and submitting their thesis in their fourth year of full-time registration, or - five years and will be writing, completing, and submitting their thesis in their sixth year of part-time registration.

-Students can apply to pay a fixed reduced tuition for year four for full-time students and year seven and eight for part-time students, subject to the submission of the Reduced Tuition Fees Scheme application form and presentation of demonstrable evidence (RDA4 form or Logbook) to confirm this is the case.
+Students can apply to pay a fixed reduced tuition for year four for full-time students and year six and seven for part-time students, subject to the submission of the Reduced Tuition Fees Scheme application form and presentation of demonstrable evidence (RDA4 form or Logbook) to confirm this is the case.

-Please note, part time students would have had to submit application for reduced fees within 28 days of entering their seventh year.
+Please note, part-time students would have had to submit an application for reduced fees within 28 days of entering their sixth year.